 For retailers that carry these small brands, supply issues inevitably crop up.
 Having a successful product fly out the door is great – but what happens if 100 orders come in and the product takes six weeks to make 30 pieces?
 (Case in point: our Japanese Hand-Forged Garden Clippers have a production capacity of roughly 50 per year since each is handmade by a father-son team.)
 There is a sound argument for being too popular; it creates a scarcity value for the customer.
 This long-standing method of increasing sales has been manipulated on a retail level for years.
 But if that is not the intention, how is the balance between supply and demand resolved?

 There are a couple options.
 Taking a realistic production time into account when setting a delivery date is a good start.
-(You can track every order through our customer accounts.)
 There is, of course, a risk of the customer ordering a similar product from a larger company with an immediately available inventory.
 If the product is one-of-a-kind or extremely unique, this isn’t an issue.
-But if you had to wait for a locally made, artisanal version of a mass produced product that can be delivered right away, which would you choose?
+But if you had to wait for a locally made, artisanal version of a mass-produced product that can be delivered right away, which would you choose?
 How many customers can a store retain under that stipulation?
 The retailer could also solve the problem by switching suppliers to a larger producer who can fulfill orders quickly, thus leaving behind the small-scale company they started out with…

 As consumers, how much convenience and immediate gratification are we wiling to give up in order to support our local producers when necessary?
 As retailers, how do we deal with providing our customers with what they want in a timely fashion while still supporting small business?

 Let us know what you think in the comments.